Nitrogen is the single most limiting factor in plant growth.

 Native Americans used the Three Sisters Method of growing corn, beans, and squash together.
 Beans, being a legume, are host to bacteria that convert atmospheric nitrogen into forms usable by plants.
 Planting them all together provided the corn and squash with extra nitrogen early in their growing season.
 Some tribes added dead fish or eels when planting, which provided even more nitrogen.
 Fish emulsion is a mild source of nitrogen.
 According to study by the Washington State University Extension Office, coffee grounds contain 10% nitrogen after brewing.
 Blood meal, cottonseed meal, alfalfa meal, and feather meal are all good sources for nitrogen.

-Finally, if you are like many gardeners who plant marigolds to deter pests, be sure to plant them away from any legume crops.
-The same chemicals that make marigolds beneficial can also interrupt the nitrogen-fixing capabilities of legumes, such as peas and beans.
+Finally, if you are like many gardeners who plant marigolds to deter pests, you may want to plant them away from any legume crops.
+It is rumored that the same chemicals that make marigolds beneficial can also interrupt the nitrogen-fixing capabilities of legumes, such as peas and beans, though I have not yet found any scientific proof.

 I hope this information inspires you to grow more of your own food.
 You can ask your garden questions on my Home page.